HOW TO GET HELP

 Off-Campus V. PROHIBITED CONDUCT

 This policy prohibits all forms of discrimination and discriminatory harassment on the basis of a Protected Characteristic.
-The policy also prohibits retaliation against any individual participating in any role in a reporting, investigation, or resolution process under this Policy.
+The policy also prohibits retaliation as defined below in Section V.C.

 Discrimination occurs when a behavior or policy has the purpose or effect of restricting or denying an individual’s or a group’s access to opportunities, programs, or resources in relation to a Protected Characteristic in a manner that interferes with an individual’s working, academic, residential, or social environment or athletic participation or performance.